 But it can also be just in the small things.
 Find out what makes your heart sing.
 Develop a relationship with your heart and hear what it’s trying to tell you.
-Maybe it wants to finally to go those dancing classes, or take walks on the beach at sunset, or move to the country.
+Maybe it wants to finally to go those dancing classes, or take walks on the beach at sunset, or move to the countryside.
 For me, a big one is travel and exploring the world.
 The more I can do of this, the happier my soul feels.
-Or maybe your heart wants to do something more bold – give up that job, move cities or start that business you’ve been dreaming of for years.
+Or maybe your heart wants to do something even bolder – give up that job, move cities or start that business you’ve been dreaming of for years.
 Whatever it is, find your passion and make it come alive.
 My biggest fear is getting to 80 and wishing I’d done all those things I love while I still had the health and ability to do them.
-My favourite singer as a teenager, Anthony Kiedis, got it right when he said “It’s better to regret something you did, than something you didn’t do”.

 Laughing is a tonic for the soul.
 There’s nothing as good as laughing so hard that your tummy or cheeks hurt right?
 Or singing your lungs out when that favourite old song comes on the radio and you can turn it up full bore, feeling all the emotion and joy the song brings as memories come flooding back.
 Or dancing freely and letting your hair down, feeling care-free and alive.
 These are all things I hope to do more of as I grow older, because I want to enjoy this wild and beautiful roller coaster ride as much as I can.

 Bring on the forties, let’s try to embrace this getting old business with open arms!